 Artwork needs to be sourced and placed in the appropriate Marquee and roms/Marquee folders first.
+If you don't already have a marquee repository, a sample pack is available here.
+Extract it to the root of your device.

 Place game.sh into system/configs/emulationstation/scripts/game-selected game.sh system.sh